sebastiangomezlopez/sebastiangomezlopez/README.md

 **Scientific Software Engineer | Performance Optimizer | High-Performance Python Expert**

-I am a Computational Physicist transitioning into the private sector, specializing in building and optimizing high-throughput data pipelines for complex physical systems.
+I am a Computational Physicist  specializing in building and optimizing high-throughput data pipelines for complex physical systems.
 I thrive at the intersection of heavy math, massive data, and performance engineering.

 ### 🚀 Highlights
 * **Top 50 Contributor to [PyCBC](https://github.com/gwastro/pycbc):** I contribute production-level code to the primary software stack used by the global LIGO-Virgo-KAGRA collaboration for gravitational-wave detection.